paulmowat/paulmowat.github.io/data/blog/cloudwatch-rum-cognito-sam-cloudformation.md

 ## CloudWatch RUM & Cognito Deployment

-The SAM/Cloudformation template will deploy the CloudWatch RUM application monitor along with a Cognito Identity Pool that is configured to allow unauthorized access to the web client.
-This is required in order for the web client to send the events back to the CloudWatch RUM service.
+The SAM/Cloudformation template will deploy the CloudWatch RUM application monitor along with a Cognito Identity Pool.
+The Identity Pool is configured to allow unauthorized access to the CloudWatch RUM web client.
+This is required for the CloudWatch RUM web client to send the events back to the CloudWatch RUM service.

-To deploy follow the below steps.
+To deploy, follow the below steps.

 1. Copy the below template into a file called `template.yml`